Vampire Lovers (band): 1981–1984

-In July 1984, a second single, "Sweethearts Blown Mindless", followed and according to The Barman it evokes the Raw Power-era Stooges with a different drummer and Lux Interior of The Cramps instead of Iggy Pop.
+In July 1984, a second single followed, "Sweethearts Blown Mindless b/w Long awaited Justice", which saw them continue with their highly caustic tone, as JUKE magazine noted after being confronted with both the release of this single and the band's name.
+“Vampire Lovers?!!
+Thought I’d heard it all.
+Not so as these boys charge straight ahead at a hundred miles an hour, artistic temperaments”.
+According to The Barman it evokes the Raw Power-era Stooges with a different drummer and Lux Interior of The Cramps instead of Iggy Pop.
+The Big Australian Rock Book virtually concurred, claiming that the single took "initial inspiration from the likes of Radio Birdman and The Stooges".

 By the second half of 1984, the group fell apart as the local punk, post-punk movement disintegrated, "turning their back on stardom, the Vampire Lovers split in late '84, claiming to have been thwarted by 'creative differences'".
 The following year Le Noury on guitar and Cooke on bass guitar formed a Detroit rock-influenced group, The Four Horsemen, with Murray Shepherd (ex-Screaming Tribesmen and Fun Things) on drums and Nick Lee (The Cimmerians) on vocals.
 Dave Chamberlain joined the Subsonic Barflies.